NextronSystems/analysis-cockpit-manual/usage/baselining-best-practices.rst

 Baselining Best Practices
 =========================

-This section assumes, that you have read the section 6 “Basic Concepts”.
+This section assumes, that you have read the :doc:`chapter 6.
+Basic Concepts <./basic-concepts>`.

 All incoming logs, that do not match an existing case, will show up in the ``Baselining`` section.